10 Foods That Might Be Sabotaging Your Weight Loss Goals

 8) Sports Drinks

 Try going natural instead.
-Plain old water with fresh cut lemon, orange and cucumber is not only a tasty way to stay hydrated but offers additional health benefits too!
-And for post workout, coconut water makes a much better natural source of electrolytes and water and better for hydration than those highly processed sports drinks.
-And if you just can't give it up yet, start by cutting it with water to naturally reduce the craving for the sweet stuff over time.
+Plain old water with fresh cut lemon, orange and cucumber is not only a tasty way to stay hydrated but it offers additional health benefits too.
+And for post workout, coconut water makes a much better natural source of electrolytes and water for healthy hydration.

 9) Yogurt

-Much of the fruit in that yogurt comes from high-calorie, high-sugar fruit extracts or purees.
-In fact, in an 8 oz cup of fruit flavored yogurt, you can be looking at upwards of 47 grams of sugar - that’s twelve teaspoons of sugar and nearly double the recommended daily limit just in one little cup.
+Most of the fruit in those yogurts come from high-calorie, high-sugar fruit extracts or purees.
+In fact, an 8 oz. cup of fruit flavored yogurt can contain upwards of 47 grams of sugar - that’s twelve teaspoons of sugar and nearly double the recommended daily limit just in one little cup!
 You might as well be eating a decadent dessert.

-But you don't have to give up your yogurt.
-Try plain Greek yogurt, add a touch of honey or maple syrup and stir in your own fresh fruit to reap the nutritional rewards.
-And if you're not a fan of plain Greek yogurt, look for low sugar varieties, such as the Two Good brand, which is light on sugar and big on flavor.
+Try plain Greek yogurt instead, which is typically higher in protein and lower in added sugar.
+You can add fresh fruit, crushed nuts and seeds for added flavor and crunch.
+And if you're not a fan of plain Greek yogurt, simply look for lower sugar varieties, such as the Two Good brand, which is light on sugar and big on flavor.

 10) Fat Free Anything

-When you’re trying to lose weight, the words ‘fat-free’ are like a siren song.
+When you’re trying to lose weight, the words "fat-free" are like a siren song thanks to the diet industry of the 80's.
 Just remember that when a food manufacturer cuts fat, they have to replace it with something.
 And that something is almost never good for you.

-The best way to make sure that the food you’re eating is really healthy and not just being called healthy on the label, is to keep it as fresh, simple, and clean as possible.
-Don’t rely heavily on packaged foods.
+The best way to make sure that the food you’re eating is healthy and not just being called healthy on the label, is to keep it as fresh, simple, and whole as possible.
 Look for hidden sugars.
-Watch for added salts and bad fats.
-And manage your portions.
-And remember that you have more control when you make it yourself.
+Watch for added salts and the bad fats.
+And be mindful of portions.